jamesrcounts/jamesrcounts.com/_drafts/azdo-container-pipelines.md

 Before specifying the deployment steps, we declare which deployment strategy to use: run once or canary.
 This pipeline uses the straightforward run once strategy for both environments.

 Each deployment stage includes similar steps.
-First, this section examines the deployment of the development environment.
-The next section discusses the production environment deployment.
+This section examines the deployment of the development environment.
+The production environment deployment and the development environment deployment are identical other than a few variables indicating where to deploy.

 These are the development environment steps: